-In most cases, testing is not required in Chile; we can use existing test reports for the homologation process.
+In most cases, testing is not required in Chile; therefore, we can use existing test reports for the homologation process.
 Technical documents will be reviewed and validated in the approval process.
-The Modular, System, or Family approval approach may be an option in Chile depending on products.
+Due to changes brought about by Resolution 1985, 2017, only System or Family approvals will be considered in Chile.

 Local representation is not required at this time.
 SUBTEL has labeling requirements that may apply depending on the type of equipment.

 Chile has restrictions on maximum radiated power output depending on the frequency and use of the equipment.
 Some exceptions may be granted based on new test reports issued by a certified laboratory.
 LARCG will advise you of the requirements that apply to your equipment in Chile.

 Wireless Telephones, including some DECT systems

 If a device can be classified under these categories of technology than a homologation certificate will be issued upon obtaining a certificate of conformity by a registered Chilean testing facility.
 If a device cannot be classified under these categories than the manufacturer must obtain “special authorization” from SUBTEL in order to commercialize the device in Chile.
 LARCG will assist in acquiring either certification.

 Some Common SUBTEL Resolutions:

 RESOLUTION 1985, 2017: Resolution 1985, 2017 amends permissible frequency bands in relation to a device’s maximum radiated power output and field strength, as well as resolves confusion around permissible frequency bands in relation to their usage inside and outside a structure.